THU-KEG/KoPL/doc/source/5_example.rst

         "point in time"
     )

-查询在修饰符限定下的属性
+Query attribute under qualifiers
 ----------------------------------------------------------------
 .. glossary::

-    查询例句：When was Oscar and Lucinda published in Germany?
+    Question：When was Oscar and Lucinda published in Germany?
-    例句释义：Oscar and Lucinda什么时候在德国公映的？
-    查询结果：1998-06-25
+    Answer：1998-06-25
     .. image:: demo2.png